Frank Peretti: Influence and themes

-A recurring theme in his writings – and in interviews – is the concept of a peaceful, simple life.
+Another recurring theme in Peretti's writings is the concept of a peaceful, simple life.
 Characters are described as living on quaint farms, living a simple, rural life, or living in small, community-focused towns.
 In one interview, Peretti noted that he believes Christians ought to "live a quiet life, mind our own business, work with our own hands, and walk properly toward those outside."